glouppe/info8002-large-scale-data-systems/lecture10.md

 - How many answers should Bob require?
 How can answers be trusted?
 - A *majority vote* is **impossible**.
     - What if Alice controls other peers and spams Bob with false confirmations?
-- There is no way to perform traditional authentication.
 - But Bitcoin will not work if transactions cannot be reliably verified...

 .center.width-60[![](figures/lec10/sybil.png)]